-A project is exempt if all the research activities belong in one or more of the following categories found in 45CFR46-101 B:
+A project is exempt if all research activities belong in one or more of the following categories found in 45CFR46-101B

-- 1. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as: - a. research on regular and special education instructional strategies, or - b. research on the effectiveness of or the comparison among instructional techniques, curricula or classroom management methods. - 2.
-Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), surveys or interviews, or observation of public behavior, unless - a. information obtained is recorded in such a manner that human subjects can be identified, directly or through identifiers linked to the subjects; and - b. any disclosure of the human subjects' responses (or conduct) outside the research may place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, or reputation.
-(If this is suspected, the study will be subject to quorum review).
+Category 1: Research in established or commonly accepted educational settings involving normal educational practices where the research is not likely to have adverse impacts on students learning required educational content or assessment of educators who provide instruction, such as:

+- a. research on regular and special education instructional strategies, or - b. research on the effectiveness of or the comparison among instructional techniques, curricula or classroom management methods.

+Category 2: Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), surveys or interviews, or observation of public behavior as long as one of the following three criteria is met:

+- a. the information obtained is recorded in such a manner that human participants cannot be identified, directly or through identifiers linked to the participant; or - any disclosure of the human participants' responses (or conduct) outside the research may place the participants at risk or criminal or civil liability or be damaging to the participants' financial standing, employability, or reputation; or - c. the information obtained can be identifiable but the IRB has done a limited IRB review in keeping with 46.111 (a)(7), which relates to there being adequate provisions for protecting privacy and maintaining confidentiality.

-Some additional institutional restrictions apply:
+Some additional institutional restrictions apply

-Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement) may be exempt only if the results are used solely for student or institutional evaluations.
+Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement) may be exempt only if the results are used solely for student or institutional evaluation.

-Research involving observation of public behavior will be exempt only if the subject's responses do not deal with sensitive aspects of personal behavior (for example, illegal conduct, drug use, sexual behavior or use of alcohol), and the investigator does not participate in the activities being observed.
+Research involving observation of public behavior will be exempt only if the participant's responses do not deal with sensitive aspects of personal behavior (for example illegal conduct, drug use, sexual behavior or use of alcohol), and the investigator does not participate in the activities being observed.